Home » Business Email Etiquette Blog » Avoid Emotional Formatting in Business Emails

 I’m also not privy to the level of emphasis that a particular person uses to make a point.
 Do they do this with everyone and every email — or just the recipient?
 After all, we perceive things differently based on our relationship with the person on the other side.

-You could send the same emotional email to different recipients with which you have varying degrees of a relationship and get different responses.
+You could send the same emotional email to different recipients with whom you have varying degrees of a relationship and get different responses.
 That is because it is human nature to have your relationship applied to your communications.

 Leave emotion out and bring discretion in.